 In this way, workforce managers can use an optimization engine to truly “run lean” and identify all possible coverage possibilities before resorting to extra OT and other costly labor resources.

 4. Champion Worker-Friendly Scheduling

 Clearly, employers who have a deep understanding of this new employee-centric outlook — and, more importantly, a demonstrated commitment to supporting it — are the ones who will remain competitive.
-In any industry, constant and unpredictable schedule changes are stressful and lead to burnout and job dissatisfaction — even more so in manufacturing, where hourly work is the norm.
+In any industry, constant and unpredictable schedule changes are stressful and lead to burnout and turnover — even more so in manufacturing, where hourly work is the norm.

 5. Optimize and Streamline Worker Communication

 Operational success depends on the smooth, effective exchange of information between managers and workers.
 Keeping workers informed in real-time about shift changes, schedule updates, and other important info about their jobs promotes cooperation and empowers employees to take necessary actions quickly.
 In a nutshell: Operational success depends heavily on giving workers the information they need — how and when they need it — so they can do their jobs well.